zilliztech/zdoc/versioned_docs/version-byoc/tutorials/authentication/email-accounts.md

 <Admonition type="info" icon="📘" title="Notes">

-Direct modification of the account's email address is not available.
+<p>Direct modification of the account's email address is not available.</p>

 </Admonition>